EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   - Ability to exclude or include networks while looking for EmotiBits.
     - `excludeList`: If you don't want EmotiBit Oscilloscope to look for EmotiBit in a particular network, add it to the excludeList
     - `includeList`: If you want EmotiBit Oscilloscope to look for EmotiBits ins specific networks, add it to the includeList

-  - Users can find the emotibitCommSettings.json file in the following locations, based on your operating system:
-    - For Windows users(Users will also need to give the file "write privileges".
-Check out this [FAQ](https://www.reddit.com/r/EmotiBit/comments/urp7dq/how_do_i_edit_files_installed_by_emotibit/) to learn how):
-      - `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data\`
-    - For mac users
-      - `EmotiBitSoftware-macOS/EmotiBitOscilloscope.app/Contents/Resources/`
-    - For linux users
-      - `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitOscilloscope/bin/data/`

   **Special note for iPhone hotspot users**